 A smart way to get a sense of your home price is to look at what’s happening on the market nearby.
 How much are similar homes selling for on your street, in your neighborhood, or in Memphis in general?
 Look at homes that have sold and consider how much different the sale price was to the original asking price.
 The more granular you can get the better understanding you’ll have of your home’s current value.

 Consider Curb Appeal & Home Appeal

 When you live in a house, what’s important is how it looks and feels to you.
-But when you’re trying to sell a house, what you like is no longer important.
+But when you’re trying to sell a house in Memphis, what you like is no longer important.
 Now it’s about what potential buyers are able to see in your house and property.
 Can they see themselves living here?
 Do they look at the property and think that’s a place they’d like to call home?

 In order to give them the chance to see themselves here, start by clearing out the house itself.
 It’s not just time to clean but also do a serious decluttering.
 You might like to have a lot of wall art and cover your shelves in collectibles but all of that is distracting to buyers.
 Clear out your personal belongings and give the house a neutral setting.
 You might even want to put some of your furniture in storage just to open things up.

 It’s not just about prepping your house.
 It’s also about your property.
 Take a walk out in front of your property and consider the curb appeal.
 What’s going on with your property that might make potential buyers keep driving when they pull up?
 Does the exterior of the house need a fresh coat of paint?
 Does the lawn need to get mowed?
 Has the garden seen better days?
 Consider all of these potential problems and how you can solve them.

 List Your Home & Think Like a Marketer